ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 {: #linux-systems}

 1. Copy the RMM SSH public key to both the source and target servers.
-2. Make sure that the `tar` package is installed on both the source and target servers.
-3. If your compute resource has both public and private IP addresses, the host level route needs to be added for it to work properly.
+2. If your compute resource has both public and private IP addresses, the host level route needs to be added for it to work properly.
 Run the following command on your classic compute resources for your operating system:

 ```
 ip route add <destination_network> via <Gateway_address> dev <private_ethernet_interface>